Community Impact Updates Community Impact Updates

 Auckland Transport Roadworks Update - August to October 2025

 From 27 August 2025, Auckland Transport will start working on road maintenance and renewal words along the eastern side of Line Road, Glen Innes.
+This work includes footpath, kerb and channel upgrades, followed by asphalt resurfacing.
+Work will take place between 7:00 am and 7:00 pm (Monday to Saturday).

 These renewal works along the eastern side of Line Road will be completed over 6 weeks, between 27 August and 8 October 2025.
 Factors such as wet weather could mean a delayed start or completion of the works.
 To minimise the level of disruption, Auckland Transport will be working in three, two-week phases: